Email

 initiated |

-The email has been initiated. |
+The email has been created and accepted for processing. |

 processed |

-The email has been received is being processed. |
+The email is being processed and routed for delivery. |

 delivered |

-The email has been successfully delivered to the recipient’s inbox (or spam folder). |
+The email has been successfully delivered to the recipient’s mail server (may end up in inbox or spam folder). |

 Attachment